nsushant/Learning-c-/README.md

 2. for strings use getline(cin,variable);

 I was able to take a full c++ course at UCL, so I stopped adding code to this repo.
 Further projects can be found in repos containing my project code which will be created in the future. (subject to UCL's assesment guidlines)

+## please look at https://closed-chime-955.notion.site/C-74600f17b8b5498e98591d6740f369e7 , this is a webpage that i will keep updating with more written material on C++.